-Dogs live in the moment… and only in the moment.
+Dogs live in the moment…and only in the moment.
 Sure they remember old tricks and all their favorite trees, but dogs don’t sit around worrying about the past or stressing about the future.

 Dogs ‘get it’.
 And while you and I may need to meditate, pray, and constantly remind ourselves to be here now, dogs are always living in a state of utmost awareness.

-So I get up, feed us both, and stay out of my head long enough to begin to feel how nice it is to be walking my dog through the park when the grass is still wet from dawn, how lovely the smell of waffles is drifting from my neighbor’s window, how excited I am to check the mailbox and find a package Amazon delivered yesterday.
-Before I know it, my morning funk has disappeared, and I’m living.
+So I get up, feed us both, and stay out of my head long enough to begin to feel how nice it is to be walking my dog through the park when the grass is still wet from dawn, how lovely the smell of waffles is drifting from my neighbor’s window, how excited I am to check my mailbox and find a package Amazon delivered yesterday.
+Before I know it, my morning funk has disappeared and I’m living.

-This is not to say we should go through life without ever examining our experiences or ourselves, but to linger too long in a state of doubt, depression, fear, or sadness is not a healthy mode of being.
+This is not to say we should go through life without ever reflecting upon our experiences or ourselves, but to linger too long in a state of doubt, depression, fear, or sadness is not a healthy mode of being.
 Thank you, Sammie, for forcing me to remember that when I’m down.

 I’ll leave you with an excerpt from one of Andrew Harvey’s memoirs, in which he recalls an elderly friend in Paris who had fallen into dark, lost times filled with suffering, until she finally resurrected herself because, well, here’s the quote…